• Sign In

 By mastering this water-conserving and adaptive photosynthetic strategy, Copiapoa survive where most plants cannot.
 Their use of CAM photosynthesis minimizes water loss while enabling the essential functions of growth and sugar production—an elegant example of evolutionary resilience and innovation that defines some of the world’s most remarkable desert cacti.

-CAM photosynthesis process
+description of CAM photosynthesis process

 Soil Requirements and Edaphic Specialization